Ice Skating Questions, answered – FAQ

 Is skate hire included in a Public Session ticket price?

-Usually skate hire IS included, but do check the website of the rink for full up to date information.
+Skate hire may not be included, so do check the website of the rink for full up to date information.

 Do I have to take a Lesson to get on and Skate?